UNC-Libraries/SCTS-Documentation/How-to-Proceed.md

 facilities.
 The Department takes full advantage of these capabilities to the extent of paying the salary of a student who is trained by the conservators to work exclusively on our materials.

+**Removing Items for Conservation Treatment**

 Consult the <a href="https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/Preservation-and-Conservation-Services.md">Preservation and Conservation Services (P&CS) + Special Collections Technical Services Archival (TS-Archival) Workflow</a> to learn more about how to send materials to P&CS.

+## What You Can Do

+Like everything else in processing work, no hard and fast rules can be applied to determine the preservation requirements of the collections you process.
+Once again, it is important to understand the relationship among the chief processing procedures.
+A lighter treatment, in terms of arranging, describing, and cataloging usually implies minimal attention to preservation.
+Our baseline requirements for preservation are that, with some exceptions, all materials are housed in folders (whether new or the ones the materials came in), the folders are numbered, and audio/visual media is separated from the paper-based items.
+When particularly intensive processing is to be carried out, equally intensive preservation and conservation measures may be indicated.

+As the depth and intensity of arranging, describing, and cataloging largely depend on the collection's perceived research value, so the extent of preservation work actually performed on a collection is determined, to a large degree, by how valuable the material is for our researchers.
+Value here is chiefly in terms of research value, although many of our items also have great artifactual value (autographs, etc.).
+It would make little sense to apply extensive, time-consuming preservation or conservation measures to materials that are of minimal research value.
+On the other hand, it makes a great deal of sense to devote considerable effort to a collection containing materials of great value, whose loss would have serious consequences for research in one or more subject areas.

+Another important consideration in determining preservation work is the degree of use we expect the materials to experience in the reading room.
+If we don't expect a collection to be heavily used, we may not worry too much about the potential wear and tear.
+A good example involves letters in envelopes.
+We typically remove letters from envelopes during processing to keep them from being damaged when they are taken out of and placed back into envelopes.
+Invitations printed on sturdy paper and not anticipated to be used heavily, however, might not be de-enveloped.
+Of course, if we have guessed wrong about use, we might revisit this decision.
+As with processing decisions, we rely on our R&IS colleagues to let us know when more preservation work might be needed.

+Besides research value and expected use, the extent of preservation activities is also influenced by the volume of materials in a collection.
+For large collections, the sheer bulk of materials involved requires that we take a hard look at the preservation/conservation work we undertake.
+Archival preservation work sometimes looks at artifactually valuable items, but most commonly proceeds on the basis of groups of materials.
+This is, of course, consistent with other procedures--arranging, describing, and cataloging--that treat materials in the aggregate.
+You will find that housing collections in archivally sound boxes and folders and carefully labeling them to make retrieval easier (and thereby discouraging unnecessary handling) are the most frequently prescribed measures for an intensive processing project.

+Sometimes we can go further than that.
+Particularly with smaller collections containing potentially significant materials, you are likely to carry out more procedures like unfolding and unrolling, humidifying and flattening, inner foldering, removing fasteners, preservation photocopying, and, as discussed above, sending items for conservation treatment.

+The following preservation activities may not be indicated for every collection that you process and often are predicated on item-level processing.
+Depending on factors like research value and size, you and your supervising archivist may decide that all, some, or none of these measures are appropriate.
+Your collection may not warrant these more intensive measures for reasons of physical condition, size, or research value.
+Whatever the reason, do not assume that your collection is doomed to a short life.
+In truth, we do not really know how much extra time we are buying for original materials above and beyond their preordained lifespan when we take these preservation steps.
+Ease your mind with the knowledge that you are serving the researchers of today and tomorrow, if not the forever future, by speeding a collection along the path from accession to open for research.
+Should it later come to our attention that the collection is handled much more than anticipated, the application of more intensive preservation is always an option.

+Before you get very far into the initial stages of processing your collection, make sure that you and your supervising archivist are in agreement about how much preservation work the collection will receive in addition to routine housing and labeling.
+It is a real waste of time to have to go back through a collection to remove acidic materials that should have been dealt with the first time through.
+It is also somewhat demoralizing to have spent your valuable time worrying over rusty fasteners in a collection that will only see a few researchers over time.

+**Unfolding**

 # Finishing the Job